 What are current rates of benefits?
 Current rates of benefits are available on the U.S. Department of Veterans Affairs website.
 Because Vanderbilt University is a private university, students who receive Post-9/11 GI Bill® benefits are subject to a maximum tuition and fee reimbursement per academic year (August 1 through July 31).
 The amount of the national cap changes each year on August 1.
 The amount of funds that are available on August 1 can be used from August 1 to July 31 of the following year.
 When VA benefits are calculated, the amount of this national cap must be expended before Yellow Ribbon Program benefits can be awarded.
 Because VA federal regulations are always evolving, it is not possible for a VA school certifying official to estimate the exact amount of VA educational benefits that a student will receive.

-What is the Yellow Ribbon Program, and how does it work at Peabody College?
-At Vanderbilt, all students who qualify for the Yellow Ribbon Program are entitled to receive a yellow ribbon award.
-Peabody College and the VA will award yellow ribbon funds up to $6,000 based on unmet need.
+How does the Yellow Ribbon Program work at Peabody College?
+Vanderbilt University does not limit the number of students in the Yellow Ribbon Program in each school.
+Peabody College awards yellow ribbon funds up to $6,000 based on unmet need.

-How do I determine if a program at Peabody College is full-time?
+How do I determine if a professional program at Peabody College is full-time?
+Full-time status is defined in the Peabody catalog as follows:

-Is the Peabody Online program considered to be a distance program?
+Is the Peabody Online Program considered to be a distance program?
 Yes, these online classes are certified as distance classes.
+The only exception to this is if a student enrolls in an approved hybrid class.
+The classes that have been designated as hybrid in the Peabody Online Program are listed below:

-Are the activity fee and health insurance fees covered by VA educational benefits?
-The activity fee and health insurance fees are not covered by VA educational benefits because those fees are not mandatory for all students at Vanderbilt.
-Additional information regarding the waiver of these fees may be found at activity fee waiver or student health insurance waiver.
+Are the health insurance fees covered by VA educational benefits?
+Health insurance fees are not covered by VA educational benefits because those fees are not mandatory for all students at Vanderbilt.
+Additional information regarding the waiver of these fees may be found at student health insurance waiver.

 What documents are required for the VA file?